-The TRA actuary has determined the average of the expected remaining services lives of all members for fiscal year 2022 is six years.
+The TRA actuary has determined the average of the expected remaining service lives of all members for fiscal year 2023 is six years.
 The "Difference Between Expected and Actual Experience," "Changes of Assumptions," and "Changes in Proportion" use the amortization period of six years in the schedule presented.
-The amortization period for "Net Difference between Projected and Actual Investment Earnings on Pension Plan Investments" is over a period of five years as required by GASB 68.
+The amortization period for "Net Difference between Projected and Actual Investment Earnings on Pension Plan Investments" is five years as required by GASB 68.

-Changes in actuarial assumptions since the 2020 valuation:
+Changes in actuarial assumptions since the 2022 valuation: